AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 You should determine the Entropy Tolerance of a feature during the spec phase of a Cascade.
 This is a great opportunity to involve both your domain and security experts in the spec process.

 ### Scope
 Avoiding scope creep is an issue of defining the problems to be solved in a development cycle, rather than specific features (solutions to problems).
-I recommend avoiding the concept of MVPs and working toward <a href="/blog/on-the-why-down">MSPs (Minimum Solved Problems)</a>.
+You should avoid the flawed concept of MVPs and focus releases on <a href="/blog/on-the-why-down">MSPs (Minimum Solved Problems)</a>.

+An MSP set is a subset of user and business problems that need to be solved by the software in some way.
+This approach allows for cross-disciplinary and mental flexibility in what features really need to be built.

+You don't get attached to a feature idea in an MSP set, or blindly implement solutions users and stakeholders suggest.
+You get attached to solving the real underlying problems with the least amount of software possible.

 That said, scope is variable in Cascade Methodology.
 Scope is a function of Entropy Tolerance and the chosen "problems to be solved".